PCI Security Standards Council publishes updated data security standard

 What companies should do to prepare

-Protiviti is a PCI SSC approved global provider for the following programs:
+Protiviti is a PCI SSC approved global provider for the following programmes:

 - Qualified Security Assessors (QSA)